The University Gateway Program

 Founded in 2016, JetSuiteX is democratizing private air travel and providing both customers and pilots the opportunity to experience flying in an entirely new way.
 Bolstered by a shared commitment from our leadership teams, Captains and Check Airmen offer support, feedback and continuous mentorship through the University Gateway program.
 JetSuiteX is a perfect launching pad for lower-time pilots looking to quickly gain hours and experience while flying jet aircraft.
 JetSuiteX is looking to hire skilled aviators with a passion for delivering joyful, simple and reliable air travel to the thousands of dedicated customers that step onboard our aircraft every week.
 By joining the extraordinary team at JetSuiteX, you will hone your aeronautical skills while enjoying the benefits and camaraderie that come with building a disruptive business.

 How to Apply

-Be a sophomore, junior or senior at one of our partner universities with a minimum 3.0 GPA in your major
+Be a junior, senior or CFI at one of our partner universities with a minimum 3.0 GPA in your major

 Submit a cover letter and resume